jclouds/legacy-jclouds/documentation/devguides/contributing-to-jclouds.markdown

 You may have a method that is valid if an exception occurs.

-For example, an `exists(resource)` method would return ListenableFuture<Boolean>, if in the AsyncClient, and boolean if in the normal Client.
+For example, an `exists(resource)` method would return ListenableFuture&lt;Boolean&gt;, if in the AsyncClient, and boolean if in the normal Client.
 In this case, a `ResourceNotFoundException` simply means the resource isn't there, and should return false, rather than throw an exception.
 On you AsyncClient, decaare an `ExceptionParser` on the method you'd like to control.

 Here's an example of common conventions, where an exception is ok:

 {% highlight  java %}

 @DELETE
 @ExceptionParser(ReturnVoidOnNotFoundOr404.class)
 @Path("")